This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Dashboard > Dashboard List menu.
 You will be taken to the Dashboard List page.

-4. Click the More > Export to Object Storage button in the upper right corner of the widget for which you want to download widget information on the Dashboard Detail page.
-The Export to Object Storage popup window will open.
+4. On the Dashboard Details page, click the More > Export to Object Storage button located at the top right of the widget whose information you want to download.
+The Export to Object Storage popup will open.

-• Number of metrics: Up to 10
+• Number of indicators: up to 10

-• Query period: Within 2 months (63 days)
+• Query period: within 2 months (63 days)

 Reference